January 9, 2012

 "Flash Mob" at Tim Hortons

 Iroquois Falls Secondary School music students surprised patrons at Tim Hortons in December with a "flash mob."
 Students were inspired to play their instruments in a public place after watching Handel's Messiah performed as a flash mob in a food court in St. Catharines.
-The show started at the donut shop when one student set her bass clarinet case onto a table in the center of the room and proceeded to assemble it.
+The show started at the donut shop when one student set her bass clarinet case onto a table in the centre of the room and proceeded to assemble it.
 Once assembled, she played the Bb concert scale.
 On this signal, other students moved to join her and play Joy to the World.
 Patrons of Tim Hortons gave the students a round of applause when they were finished and called for an encore, which was a solo piece on flute.
 Speaking of the experience afterward one student said, "It was AWESOME!
 It was so much fun to surprise everyone, and they loved it!"

 Drama Class Production of SUPER